kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 // runOnce checks the cluster state and move the current cluster state closer to the desired state. func (h *HogeController) runOnce() {
-	//kube-controller-simulator:loop-start:hoge-controller
-	defer func () {
-		controllermanager.CheckScenario("hoge-controller")
+	defer scenario.CheckScenarioStepPhase("hoge-controller", config) // config: *(k8s.io/client-go/rest).Config to be used to connect kube-apiserver in the simulator.
 }
-}
 ```

-The funciton `controllermanager.CheckScenario("hoge-controller")` is always executed at the end of `runOnce`, and checks the running Scenario's .status.stepStatus.phase and .status.stepStatus.runningSimulatedController.
+The function `scenario.CheckScenarioStepPhase()` is always executed at the end of `runOnce`, and checks the running Scenario's .status.stepStatus.phase and .status.stepStatus.runningSimulatedController.
 And when .status.stepStatus.phase is ControllerPaused and .status.stepStatus.runningSimulatedController is "hoge-controller", it is blocked at that point until .status.stepStatus.phase becomes OperatingCompleted.

 See the diagram in [the previous section](#The-core-concept-"ScenarioStep"), when the hoge-controller performs some operation for k8s resources, the admission webhook will change .status.stepStatus.phase to ControllerPaused.
 Then `controllermanager.CheckScenario` will be executed at the end of `runOnce` and the hoge-controller will stop looping.